The 12th International Conference on Children’s Health and the Environment

 - to initiate and direct future research in the field of children’s environmental health.

-In the year 2022 we have been active to organise webinars.
-Two webinars on lead and children’s health and one webinar on 29th of September on E-waste and children’s health.
-Due to Covid our last, the 10th, Conference was a virtual meeting on the 1st and 2nd of December 2020.
-There was a multidisciplinary audience from science, health, environment, risk assessment, social and many other domains.
+INCHES has been active to organise webinars.
+Two webinars on lead and children’s health and one webinar on E-waste and children’s health. has been conducted.
+INCHES is open tomsupport organisations to organise any webinar or training on chidlren’s environmental heakth This can be done onine or in person, We prefere to conduct training together with local partners.
+We aim our trainings at a multidisciplinary audience from science, health, environment, risk assessment, social and many other domains.
 We celebrated very modestly the 10th Conference of INCHES since 1998.
 But besides celebrating we are also concerned about the state of the planet, of the health of children and the future of vulnerable groups.
-Therefore we did focus this year on climate change and new emerging challenges in children’s environmental health.
-INCHES joined the COP26 in Glasgow and collaborated with a great group of health professionals.
-We tried to get health into the reports of the COP26 but still too many delegations are not aware enough about all the health consequences of the climate change.
-We are joining International Society of Doctors for the Environment (ISDE) to prepare for the COP27 in November.
+Therefore we did focus the lat few years on climate change and new emerging challenges in children’s environmental health.
+INCHES joined the COP26- 28 and collaborated with other groups of health professionals.
+We supported the efforts to get health into the reports of the COP’s but still too many delegations are not aware enough about all the health consequences of the climate change.

 Peter van den Hazel, chair of the INCHES Board .